planetruby/quiz/008/README.md

-# Ruby Quiz - Challenge #8 - Base32 Alphabet - Convert the Super "Sekretoooo" 240-Bit CryptoKitties Genome to Kai Notation - Annipurrsary!
+# Ruby Quiz - Challenge #8 - Base32 Alphabet - Convert the Super "Sekretoooo" 256-Bit CryptoKitties Genome to Kai Notation - Annipurrsary!

 Annipurrsary!
 Let's celebrate one year of CryptoKitties - yes, more than one million cute little cartoon cats on the blockchain.

-Let's convert the super "sekretoooo" kitty genome - that is, a 240-bit integer number where every 5-bit block is a gene - into the base32 (2^5=32) kai notation.
+Let's convert the super "sekretoooo" kitty genome - that is, a 256-bit integer number where every 5-bit block is a gene - into the base32 (2^5=32) kai notation.

 Q: What's base32 kai notation?

-Kai notation (named to honor [Kai Turner](https://medium.com/@kaigani/the-cryptokitties-genome-project-on-dominance-inheritance-and-mutation-b73059dcd0a4) who deciphered the kitties genome) is a base58 variant / subset for decoding the 240-bit integer into 5-bit blocks.
+Kai notation (named to honor [Kai Turner](https://medium.com/@kaigani/the-cryptokitties-genome-project-on-dominance-inheritance-and-mutation-b73059dcd0a4) who deciphered the kitties genome) is a base58 variant / subset for decoding the 256-bit integer into 5-bit blocks.
 Each 5-bit block is a gene with 32 possible traits.
 The 240-bit genome breaks down into 12 groups of 4 (x 5-bit) genes
-(that is, 12 x 4 x 5-bit = 240 bits)
+(that is, 12 x 4 x 5-bit = 240 bits) with the remaining leading 16 bits "unused" and zeroed-out (e.g. `0x0000`).
 Example:

 |Kai    |Binary |Num|Kai    |Binary |Num|Kai    |Binary |Num|Kai    |Binary |Num|